TABLE OF CONTENTS

 Your employer brand is the unique selling proposition that differentiates your company from others.
 It is what employees and customers can expect from working with your company.
 Your value proposition refers to the value you provide to employees and customers.
 It should be based on what is unique about your company and your mission statement or guiding principles.

 Your employer brand should be based on your unique values and principles rather than on cost or what other companies do better.
 It should be consistent with your company's mission statement and values.
 It should reflect your value for employees and customers and how you differ from other companies in your niche.
+Also, consider partnering with a digital marketing agency that can help you implement marketing strategies further.

 Conduct an Employer Brand Audit